 Six campsites are accessible (#67, #74, #83, #118, #120, #143).
 Routes of travel to restrooms are generally accessible.
 Restrooms with showers near campsites 26 and 74 are generally accessible.

 The campfire center has wheelchair accessible and companion seating available.
-Parking, and the route to the campfire center, is accessible.
+Parking, and a 300-foot boardwalk leading to the campfire center, is accessible.

 The Haul Road Trail is an old paved road that is used as a multi-use trail that provides sweeping vistas of ocean beaches, dunes, and cliffs.
 The trail is generally accessible.
 Portions of the trail may at times not be fully accessible due to forces of nature.
 The Haul Road consists of three sections.
 Visitors can travel from one section to another, but accessible connection between the sections is not possible.
 The Silvergate Section of the trail is a flat ‘out-and-back’ accessible trail that is 0.87 miles total each way.
 The trail extends to the south 0.1 miles and 0.77 miles to the north.
 The surface is asphalt.
 Accessible parking and restroom in the parking lot next to the Beachcomber Motel.
 The Laguna Point Section of the trail is an ‘out-and-back’ accessible trail that is 1.29 miles each way.
 The surface is aggregate and asphalt.
 The trail is generally flat at less than 5% slopes with one section for 24 feet at 7% slope.
 Accessible parking, picnic areas, and restrooms are located in the Laguna Point day-use area.
 The Ward Avenue Section of the trail is an ‘out-and-back accessible trail that is 0.83 miles each way.
 The surface is asphalt.
 The trail section is generally flat at less than 5% slopes.
 Accessible parking is located in a parking area off of Ward Avenue.